OUR LABS

 Directions:

-The Evening Lab is located on the fourth floor of the Zoology Wing.
-Take the Zoology Wing elevators or stairs to the fourth floor and go through the grey double doors to the right (Zoology Wing).
-Room Z-423 is nearly at the end of the hall on the left side.
+The Evening Lab is located on the fourth floor of the Microbiology Wing.
+Take the East elevators or stairs to the fourth floor and go through the double doors to the left of the elevators.
+Room M-433 is straight ahead.

 Dino Lab centennial logo